Help from staff

 If you need help accessing the DLR, contact our DLR Community Ambassadors for advice.

 On the Tube, TfL Rail and London Overground, station staff are encouraged to offer help to anyone who looks as though they might need assistance.
 If you can't immediately see a staff member, they can usually be found in the ticket hall or gateline, or on platforms at busier times.

-On the DLR and trams, most stops and stations are unstaffed, but you can find a staff member on the train.
+On the DLR and trams, most stops and stations are unstaffed, but you can find a staff member on the train or tram.
 Staff are easy to find at the coach station, Emirates Air Line terminals and on piers and boats.